-CO INFO 037: E-Commerce Essentials
+CO INFO 037: E-Commerce Essentials (see CIS 190)

-- 3 units, Letter, 3 lec

-- DA, CSU

-- Prerequisite: CO INFO 001
+• Prerequisite: CO INFO 001

-- This course provides complete coverage of the key business and technology elements of electronic commerce.
+This course provides complete coverage of the key business and technology elements of electronic commerce.
 It introduces students to both the theory and practice of conducting business over the Internet and World Wide Web.
 Topics include Technology Infrastructure, Selling & Marketing on the Web, Business-to-Business Strategies, Virtual Communities & Web portals, Web Server Hardware and software, Electronic Commerce Software and Electronic Commerce Security.

-CO INFO o64: Microcomputer Laboratory
+CO INFO 064: Microcomputer Laboratory

-- 1 unit, P/NP, 2 lab - DA, CSU
+• 1 unit, P/NP, 2 lab

-- Corequisite: CO INFO 001, 007, 008, 014, 015, 021 or 027 - This computer lab course requires the student to maintain concurrent enrollment in a Computer Information Systems lecture course.
+Corequisite: CO INFO 001, 007, 008, 014, 015, 021 or 027

+This computer lab course requires the student to maintain concurrent enrollment in a Computer Information Systems lecture course.
 All computer lab assignments for this course will originate from the lecture class the student is enrolled.
 This course fulfills the computer lab requirement for Computer Information Systems courses.

-CO INFO 070: Cisco Networking Academy I
+CO INFO 070: Cisco Networking Academy I (see CIS 210)

-- 3 units, Letter, 2 lec/3 lab
+3 units, Letter, 2 lec/3 lab

-- DA, CSU

-- Prerequisite or corequisite: CO INFO 001
+Prerequisite or Corequisite: CO INFO 001

-- The first in a four course sequence that qualifies the student to take the CISCO CCNA Certification Test; and covers Fundamentals of Computer Internet-working, Safety Technology, Protocols, Network Theory and Standards, Cabling, Electrical Considerations, OSI Models, IP Addressing and basic networking Hardware.
+The first in a four course sequence that qualifies the student to take the CISCO CCNA Certification Test; and covers Fundamentals of Computer Internet-working, Safety Technology, Protocols, Network Theory and Standards, Cabling, Electrical Considerations, OSI Models, IP Addressing and basic networking Hardware.

-CO INFO 071: Cisco Networking Academy II
+CO INFO 071: Cisco Networking Academy II (see CIS 224)

-- 3 units, Letter, 3 lec

-- DA, CSU

-- Prerequisite: CO INFO 070
+Prerequisite: CO INFO 070

-- This is the second course in a four course sequence that qualifies the student to take the CISCO CCNA Certification Test; and covers router fundamentals, beginning router setup and configuration, routed and routing protocols, WAN fundamentals, network troubleshooting and network management.
+This is the second course in a four course sequence that qualifies the student to take the CISCO CCNA Certification Test; and covers router fundamentals, beginning router setup and configuration, routed and routing protocols, WAN fundamentals, network troubleshooting and network management.

-CO INFO 072: Cisco Networking Academy III
+CO INFO 072: Cisco Networking Academy III (see CIS 225)

-- 3 units, Letter, 3 lec

-- DA, CSU

-- Prerequisite: CO INFO 71
+Prerequisite: CO INFO 071

-- This is the third course in a four course sequence that qualifies the student to take the CISCO CERTIFICATION TEST; and covers advanced router set-up and configurations, LAN switching theory and VLANs, advanced LAN and LAN switched design, Novell IPX, and Threaded case studies.
+This is the third course in a four course sequence that qualifies the student to take the CISCO CERTIFICATION TEST; and covers advanced router set-up and configurations, LAN switching theory and VLANs, advanced LAN and LAN switched design, Novell IPX, and Threaded case studies.